akira-hamada/friendly-grep.vim/README.md

 friendly-grep.vim
 ============

-you can use vimgrep easily with this plugin.
+you can grep easily with this plugin.

 Installation
 ------------